ilumary/nvkg/README.md

 # NVKG

-NVKG is a rendering engine and my next attempt to finally master vulkan.
+NVKG is a rendering engine and my next attempt to finally master vulkan (and modern c++).

 Currently (and for the forseeable future) only linux and macos are supported.
 I simply don't have access to a windows machine.